-- Step 1.
-Install the top baffle plate, place both hands underneath the plate lift either the right or left hand side of the plate up so it is on an angle.
-Lift up over the locating tab on the side of the firebox then lift up the other side and push the plate to the back of the firebox.
-PLEASE MAKE SURE THE RIBS ON THE BAFFLE PLATE ARE FACING DOWN. - Step 2.
-Install the secondary air tube, in front of the baffle plate you will see a channel on each side of the firebox, lift the burn tube up into place ensuring it is sitting in the channel with the holes facing down. - Step 3.
-Install the rear and side liners, for the 500 you will have a one piece rear liner, for the 600 you will have a 2 piece rear liner.
-Put your rear liner or liners into the back of the firebox then put in your side liners in to hold the rear liner or liners in place.
-Make sure the smooth side of the liners are up against the firebox and the ribs are facing into the firebox running horizontally. - Step 4.
-Install bottom firebricks, install the 6 firebricks horizontally into the bottom of the firebox.
+Step 1.
+Install the top baffle plate, place both hands underneath the plate lift it, front on, over the baffle hangers and rest it hard up against the back wall

+Step 2.
+Install the rear and side liners, you will have a one piece rear liner.
+Put your rear liner into the back of the firebox then put in your side liners in to hold the rear liner in place.
+Make sure the smooth side of the liners are up against the firebox and the ribs are facing into the firebox running horizontally.

+Step 4.
+Install bottom firebricks, install the 4 firebricks horizontally into the bottom of the firebox.

-^{}Please note when cleaning your ash out of your heater leave an inch of ash over the top of your firebricks
+\\\Please note when cleaning your ash out of your heater leave an inch of ash over the top of your firebricks\\\